 - Monday Family Night is unbeatable value — $20 covers your whole family from 6–9:30 PM

-- The pools are all rubber-padded flooring, which is much easier on kids' knees and feet than concrete
+- The pools are all rubber-padded flooring, much easier on kids' knees and feet than concrete

-- Floaties and tubes are allowed but must be 36" or less in diameter — they sell them at the front desk
+- Floaties and tubes allowed but must be 36" or less in diameter

 - Kids under 6 must be accompanied IN THE WATER by an adult at all times